Keyboard shortcuts

 • Solution: You may find that installing proprietary drivers (as opposed to ‘Mesa’ drivers) solves the issue for you – see this user-provided guide for more info / instructions.

-‘Cannot Execute’ AppImage errors
+‘Cannot Execute’ AppImage

 If, when running Mouseless, you see a terminal message like: cannot execute: required file not found